 you see or hear or discover something you’re sure other machine knitters will

-enjoy, pass it along to email@example.com and we’ll consider publishing
+enjoy, pass it along to TKGA@TKGA.com with "for Machine Knitting News" in the subject line and and we’ll consider publishing

 or linking or posting it on the TKGA Web site.

 Connect with other machine knitters on the TKGA Ravelry Machine Masters group.
 Besides those in the